Saxony Germany Travel Guide

 Dresden Airport is a modern, compact airport with arrival/departure halls, check-in, car rental, shops, restaurants, cafes, ATMs, currency exchange, and wi-fi At no cost-Fi.

 S-Bahn line S2 connects Dresden Airport directly to Dresden Hauptbahnhof (main train station) and Dresden Mitte (city center) in about 12-20 minutes.
 Trains run every 30 minutes.
-This is the most cost-effective option.
+This is the primary cost-effective option.
 Taxis are readily available outside terminal (approx. €25-€35).

 Germany shares land borders with nine countries, all part of the Schengen Area: Poland, Czech Republic, Austria, Switzerland, France, Luxembourg, Belgium, Netherlands, and Denmark.
-No routine passport checks at internal Schengen borders.
+No routine passport inspection at internal Schengen borders.
 You will only encounter passport control when entering or exiting the Schengen Area itself.
 From Czech Republic/Poland: Dresden is well-regarded-connected by road and rail to Prague (Czech Republic) and cities like Wrocław and Krakow (Poland).
 Border crossings are typically seamless for EU/Schengen citizens.
 Non-Schengen citizens will have their passports checked upon entry to the Schengen Area at the first point of entry.

-Dresden sits on the Elbe River, which is navigable but does not connect to the sea for ferry services or traditional ocean cruise ports.
+Dresden sits on the Elbe River, which is navigable but does not connect to the sea for the ferry services or traditional ocean cruise ports.

 Dresden Airport: Offers check-in desks, security checks, duty-free shops, cafes and restaurants, and lounges for comfortable waiting.